zx80/flask-simple-auth/README.md

 ### Initialisation

-The module is initialized by calling `setConfig` with three arguments:

- - the Flask application object.
+The module is simply initialize by calling its `Flask` constructor and providing a configuration through `FSA_*` directives, or possibly by calling some methods to register helper functions.

  - a function to retrieve the password hash from the user name.
  - a function which tells whether a user is in a group or role.